 As BoG member, I have contributed to Ad hocs on “Open Science and Reproducibility” and “Future of Conferences”.
 Both are very important, strategic challenges for CS.

 In 2023, I have led an Ad hoc to scope and define a proposal for IEEE Computer Society's role in supporting scientists at risk.
+Based on this, selected measures are implemented.

 While volunteering for the IEEE Computer Society, I have made the following contributions: